top of page

 What the Unsaid Is Often Signalling

-A more generative question, then, is not why people hesitate, but what would need to become clearer for conversations to complete themselves.
+A more useful question, then, is not simply why people hesitate.
+It is what would need to become clearer for conversations to complete themselves.

-Often, that inquiry leads away from individual behaviour and towards how decisions are framed, how uncertainty is held, and how accountability is enacted.
+Often, that inquiry leads away from individual behaviour and towards how decisions are framed, how uncertainty is held, and how accountability is carried after the meeting has ended.

 Comments